muratkeremozcan/books/AI/generative-ai-notes.md

 4. **Integration**: Embed the generative AI, such as an Enterprise ChatBot, into business applications that directly address your identified goals, while also managing generative AI-related risks and implementing policies on safety and responsible AI use.

 5. **Continuous Improvement**: Recognize that deploying generative AI is an ongoing process that involves regular monitoring, testing, and adjustments to achieve optimal and responsible functionality.
 Begin with small-scale projects and expand as your capability and understanding of the technology grow.

+### Types of generative AI models

+**Variational Autoencoder (VAE):** VAEs are a class of generative models that use neural networks to encode input data into a lower-dimensional representation and then decode it back to reconstruct the original data.
+They are particularly useful for tasks like image generation, where they can learn to produce new images similar to those in the training set.
+Think of it as a skilled artist who can look at a painting, quickly sketch a simplified version of it, and then recreate a new painting using only that simplified sketch as a reference.

+**Generative Adversarial Network (GAN):** GANs consist of two Convolutional Neural Networks (CNNs), a generator and a discriminator, that are trained simultaneously through adversarial processes.
+The generator creates data (like images) that is as realistic as possible, while the discriminator tries to distinguish between real and generated data.
+GANs are widely used for high-quality image generation, style transfer, and more.

+**Autoregressive Models:** These models generate sequences of data by predicting each next item based on the preceding ones.
+They are used in various applications, including text generation (like completing sentences), and can produce highly coherent and contextually relevant outputs.
+Imagine an **autoregressive** model as a skilled storyteller who listens to the beginning of a story and then continues it by predicting what comes next based on the words and events that have occurred so far.

 ## LLMs